JGRennison/twitter-stream-recorder/README.md

   Use the REST API to fill any gaps between stream connections.
   Implies: -r.
 * -p INTEGER
-  Prepend this many tweets to the output (using the REST API).
+  Prepend up to this many tweets to the output (using the REST API),
+  up to the end of the previous session, if any.
   Defaults to 0
 * -v
   Verbose mode